johangenis/CarND-Semantic-Segmentation/README.md

 ### Results on images

-Below are a few sample images from the output of the FCN
+Below are a few sample images from the output of the FCN:

 ![sample1](./sample1.png)
 ![sample2](./sample2.png)